-There are three ways you can publish your doctoral thesis in DUO:
+There are three ways you can make your doctoral thesis available in DUO:

-- Register your thesis in CRIStin and upload the file.
-This is the most preferred way, as your thesis is accessible in CRIStin, as well as in DUO.
+1. Register your thesis in Cristin and upload the file.
+This way, your thesis will be searchable in Cristin, as well as in DUO.

-- If you do not have access to CRIStin you can contact us directly at duo-hjelp@ub.uio.no
+2. If you do not have access to Cristin you can contact us directly at duo-hjelp@ub.uio.no

-- If you have your thesis printed at the Graphic center, you can also have an electronic file sent to DUO A brief summary/abstract can be included as a separate file.
+3. If you have your thesis printed at the Graphic center, you can also have the thesis file sent to DUO.
+A brief summary/abstract can be included as a separate file.

 Article-based theses